Imagine 💡

 From capturing stunning landscapes to creating vibrant portraits, photography offers many opportunities to explore various genres, niches, and styles...

-Photography genres
+35 Photography genres and types

 1. Portrait photography